 The momentum towards timber construction has begun, but the real challenge is the speed and scale of this transition.
 There are multiple initiatives at the National, European and global level in terms of legislation and certain financial aids that have stirred this conversation and exploration.
 These include Building standards like BREAAM NL, MPG carbon tax, EU ET, climate bonds and other incentives.
 However, the pace and scale of this impact need a further push!

-And to kick-start this push ZeroCarbonFund (ZCF) a project initiated by BLOC together with Laudes Foundation aims to speed up this transition through financial leverage to save the planet by building for our next generation!
+And to kick-start this push ZeroCarbonFund (ZCF), a project initiated by BLOC and funded by Laudes Foundation, aims to speed up this transition through financial leverage to save the planet by building for our next generation!
 ZCF would create a new business case for wood and offer the market better investment opportunities in bio-based materials and on projects with a lower CO2 footprint.
 If the building industry switches to building with wood, and other bio-based material, megatonnes of CO2 emissions could be avoided and the damage undone!